 b) Failure to dispute jurisdiction

 Jurisdiction may also be conferred on a court of first instance if the defendant makes oral submissions in the main action without arguing lack of jurisdiction (Section 39 of the Code of Civil Procedure).
-In proceedings before the local courts, this legal consequence follows only if the court has drawn attention to the issue.
+In proceedings before the local courts, this legal consequence follows only if the court has drawn attention to the issue (Section 504).